robertmaxwilliams/max-website/blog/2021-2-18-Thesis-Spring-Week-6.md

     - 11:30-12: Making the motivation structure and schedule.
     - (no afternoon work bc. singing lessons)
 Friday:
-    - 10-12: 30 mins Evaluating the 2018-2019 thesi, an hour writing outline
+    - 10-12: 30 mins Evaluating the 2018-2019 theses, an hour writing outline
-    - 1-3: Working on reviewing high reliablity theory and NAT-HRT synthesis that will be central to my related works section.
+    - 1-3: Working on reviewing high reliability theory and NAT-HRT synthesis that will be central to my related works section.
 Not espectially good generation but getting a better understanding of shivastave2009normal will help my get out of the pessimism holding my back from building the guideline of how to react to risk factors.
 NAT is pretty pessimistic and rare.